The duality structure gradient descent algorithm: analysis and applications to neural networks: Introduction

 One approach to extend the results on gradient descent is to augment or replace the assumption on the second derivative with an analogous assumption on third order derivatives.
-In an analysis of cubic regularization methods, \cite{cartis2011adaptive} proved a bound on the asymptotic rate of convergence for nonconvex functions that have a Lipschitz-continuous Hessian.
-In a non-asymptotic analysis of a trust region algorithm in \cite{curtis2017trust}, convergence was shown to points that approximately satisfy a second order optimality condition, assuming a Lipschitz gradient and Lipschitz hessian.
+In an analysis of cubic regularization methods, \citet{cartis2011adaptive} proved a bound on the asymptotic rate of convergence for non-convex functions that have a Lipschitz-continuous Hessian.
+In a non-asymptotic analysis of a trust region algorithm in \citep{curtis2017trust}, convergence was shown to points that approximately satisfy a second order optimality condition, assuming a Lipschitz gradient and Lipschitz Hessian.

 A natural question is whether these results can be generalized to exploit the Lipschitz properties of derivatives of arbitrary order.
-A recent work considered this scenario, where it is assumed that the derivative of order $p$ is Lipschitz continuous, for arbitrary $p\geq 1$ \cite{Birgin2017} .
-In their algorithm, they construct a $p+1$ degree polynomial majorizing the objective at each iteration, and the next parameter value is obtained by approximately minimizing this polynomial.
-The algorithm in a sense generalizes the classical $1/L$ iterations of Proposition \ref{one-over-l} and as well as cubic regularization methods.
+This question was taken up by \citet{Birgin2017}, where it is assumed that the derivative of order $p$ is Lipschitz continuous, for arbitrary $p\geq 1$ .
+They consider an algorithm that constructs a $p+1$ degree polynomial majorizing the objective at each iteration, and the next iterate is obtained by approximately minimizing this polynomial.
+The algorithm in a sense generalizes first order gradient descent and well as cubic regularization methods.
 A remarkable feature of the analysis is that the convergence rate improves as $p$ increases.
-However, the practicality of the method is unclear, as it requires the optimization of potentially high degree multivariate polynomials.
+Note that the trade off is that higher values of $p$ lead to subproblems of minimizing potentially high degree multivariate polynomials.